 Significant progress has been made in the Niagara River Area of Concern (AOC) since the Remedial Action Plan (RAP) process was first started in 1987.
-The infographic on the right summarizes the progress and key activities related to the Niagara River RAP since 1987.
-Successes achieved over the past 36 years include significant improvements in water quality, and the clean-up of contaminated sediments.
+The infographic on the right summarizes the progress and key activities related to the Niagara River RAP since 1987, up to 2021.

 The Niagara River offers several ecological, recreational and economic beneficial water uses such as power generation, tourism, recreation, is a source of drinking water, and supports over 1200 species (see Niagara River Ecology).
 When something interferes with the enjoyment of a water use, it’s called a beneficial use impairment or BUI.
 There are 14 potential BUIs identified in the GLWQA (common to all AOCs) that the RAP Team uses to focus restoration needs, track progress and report on success.
 When taken together, the status of the BUIs tell us the overall condition of the Niagara River AOC.